Fiserv/exchange/docs/getting-started/getting-started-underwriting-sharedservice.md

 ### In Manual Review / Back to Sales

-This response will be sent to Exchange from credit as a 'back to sales' response, with a comment to let the user know why this has occured and what is required.
+This response will be sent to Exchange from credit as a 'back to sales' response, with a comment to let the user know why this has occurred and what is required.
 This will be checked by retrieving the merchant applications information through `/boarding/application` operation `'RETRIEVE_MERCHANT_HIERARCHY'` , where the `"credit_risk_check_response"` block will contain the current credit risk check info for the application.
-A `"decision": "MORE_INFO_REQUIRED"` indicates that the back to sales message has been recieved and is ready to be processed, where the risk reviewers comment `"credit_risk_comments":` can be viewed in order to know what is required to upload.
+A `"decision": "MORE_INFO_REQUIRED"` indicates that the back to sales message has been received and is ready to be processed, where the risk reviewers comment `"credit_risk_comments":` can be viewed in order to know what is required to upload.

 ### Response process